 The home page is in Finnish and Swedish and optionally also in English.
 The statistics belonging to the European Statistical System always have an English-language home page.

-Official Statistics of Finland are identified on their home page by the OSF stamp (see page 5) placed in connection with the name of the statistics.
-The stamp may contain a link to the front page of the OSF portal.
+Official Statistics of Finland are identified on their home page by the OSF stamp (see page 7) shown in connection with the name of the statistics.
+The stamp may contain a link to the front page of the OSF portal (www.officialstatistics.fi).

 The user must find the following on the home page of each set of statistics:

-Other compulsory contents may in future be required of the home pages as the OSF guidelines and monitoring system continue to be developed further.
+As the OSF guidelines and monitoring are developed further, other compulsory contents may be added to the home pages in future.
 To improve the functionality of the OSF portal, efforts are made to build home pages of uniform structure in the systems of different producers.

-To make data searching easier, keywords are defined for each set of statistics in the OSF portal.
+To make data searching easier, key words are defined for each set of statistics in the OSF portal.
 Secondary topics may also be defined for a set of statistics.
-It must additionally also be stated whether the set of statistics belongs to the European Statistical System.
+Additionally, it must be stated whether the set of statistics belongs to the European Statistical System.

-The URL addresses of the description and the quality description of the statistics concerned must always be given in a printed publication.
-If the quality description is included in a printed publication, it should be appended to the end of the publication.
-However, it is advisable to mention the quality description in the foreword/introduction to the publication.
+The URL address of the description and the quality description of the statistics concerned must always be given in a printed publication.
+If the quality description is included in a printed publication it should be appended to the end of the publication.
+However, it is advisable to mention the quality description in the foreword or introduction to the publication.